A-League news: Sydney FC to play PSG in pre-season | Goal.com

 Reigning A-League champions Sydney FC have locked in a pre-season match against PSG to be played in China on July 30.

-The French champions were originally scheduled to play Espanyol Barcelona on July 27 with Europa League qualifiers ultimately seeing the Spanish club have to withdraw.
+The French heavyweights were originally scheduled to play Espanyol on July 27 with Europa League qualifiers ultimately seeing the Spanish club have to withdraw.

 In come the Sky Blues, who will now travel to Suzhou as part of PSG's Asia Summer Tour.

-The Paris-based club will also tackle Inter Milan and Stade Rennais during their trip to China.
+The Paris-based club will also tackle Inter and Stade Rennais during their trip to China.

 Sydney FC's pre-season plans remain relatively unknown though they will learn their opponent for the FFA Cup round of 32 tonight.